Image of an EUV mirror | (c) Deutscher Zukunftspreis / Ansgar Pudenz

 Sergiy Yulin is Senior Principal Scientist at the Fraunhofer Institute for Applied Optics and Precision Engineering IOF in Jena, where he is responsible for the development of EUV optics.

-As Vice President in the EUV High-NA team at SMT in Oberkochen, Germany, Peter Kürz is responsible for development and product launch of the next generation of EUV optics.
+As Vice President in the EUV High-NA team at ZEISS SMT in Oberkochen, Germany, Peter Kürz is responsible for development and product launch of the next generation of EUV optics.

 Michael Kösters is a group leader at TRUMPF Lasersystems for Semiconductor Manufacturing in Ditzingen, where he is jointly responsible for the development of the high-power laser that makes it possible to generate EUV light.